Shakaii/GeoQuizz/Player/README.md

 ## Game rules

    From the home screen you can play a small demo of the game where the goal is to find the IUT Charlemagne of Nancy.
    You can also start a game, display scores for all the levels or get back to the saved game if there's one.
    Starting a game will lead you to the level selection screen where you can chose a level (a series of photos from the same location or theme, by example a city).

    From this screen you will also be able to choose a difficulty.
 With the easiest difficulty you'll have more time to find where the picture has been taken, the radius that will give you points will also be a bit bigger but you'll earn less points.
 With the 2 others difficulties you'll have less time, the radius that grant points will decrease in size but you'll get a lot more points.

    During the game you'll have to click the correct location like on the demo, but you only have one try and you'll have a timer.
 Also the faster and the more accurate you are the more points you'll get.

    You can either quit or save mid game.
 You'll be able to continue your game from the home screen if you come back later

    ### Scoring
    At the end of the game you'll be able to save your score or not, if you do so it'll be forever displayed in the score screen.

    The score is calculated this way : Each levels has a different radius that will grant points.
 By example if the level radius is 100 meters, clicking 100 meters around the correct location will grant you 5 points, around 200 meters will grant you 3 points and around 300 meters will grant you 1 point.

    Time remaining is also a factor if you still have more than 2/3 of the time remaining your score will have a multiplier of 4, more  than1/3 remaining will grant you a multiplier of 2, less but more than 0/3 will grant you no multiplier.
 If you go under the given timer, you'll gain no points.

    Playing on the medium difficulty will double your score, and playing on the hardest difficulty will triple the score.

    For a level with 10 pictures the maximum score will be 600 in the hardest difficulty.

-L'on peut également commencer une partie, regarder les scores ou encore récupérer la partie sauvegardée s'il y en a une.

-Commencer une partie permet à l'utilisateur de choisir un niveau (une série de photo d'un lieu.
-Par exemple Nancy)

 ## First Developpement's week demos